Tobacco Farm Culture 1940/60

 Carol Pridgen Martoccia of Greenville, NC wrote

-Yep, those were the days…enough to make me leave the farm and go to college in order to escape…All that and my father never grew tobacco –just cattle….I worked for the neighbors.”
+Yep, those were the days…enough to make me leave the farm and go to college to escape…All that and my father never grew tobacco –just cattle…I worked for the neighbors.”

 Linda Gamel wrote” Yes, those huge tobacco worms WERE picked off the plants by hand!
 My grandmother (b.1872) remembers as a child having to do this task along with her brothers and sisters on their tobacco farm in western KY.
 (Her grandparents came from the Bertie/Hertford area.)
 She said it was a disgusting job and the worst part of growing tobacco!”

 the larva can eat!!! they can grow to 3 3/4 inches

 adult: large fast-flying hawk moths with a five-inch wingspan

 Another Peggy speaks here of a more recent approach as well as that of the ’50s that I remember.

 “This is from an old North Carolina girl.
 I started barning tobacco when I was 10.
 The “bugs” you spoke of are called Tobacco worms.
 Yes, they are picked off by hand if the poison doesn’t kill them.
 The tractor pulled a tobacco cart for the boys and men to sit on so they could sow the seedlings.
 They are then covered with black heavy plastic to start the growth process and to protect from frost.
 After they reach a certain height about 6 to 10 inches if I remember right, they are uncovered to mature.
 The pruning you speak of is called topping and again it is done by hand.
 This takes the tops off the tobacco plant so it can grow more.
 If this topping process is not done all the water and nutrients go to the top of the plant [bloom and seed].